loup-brun/basal/README.md

 - tables
 - typography

-along with header, footer, navigation and theme-ready stylesheets.
+along with header, footer and navigation stylesheets.

-Basal is built on top of the [HTML5 Boilerplate](https://html5boilerplate.com/), with the addition of [Head.js](http://headjs.com/).
-HeadJS provides many useful functions, such as adding proper styles to the page, browser fallbacks, async loading (scripts and stylesheets), document ready, and more.

-The project also includes a useful class utility, [classie](https://github.com/desandro/classie)

-The base script includes a clean head.js wrapper to ensure your functions are private and are run on DOM ready.

 ### Installation

 Basal is built with [Grunt](http://gruntjs.com/).
 If you have `npm` and `sass` installed, just run

 ```
-$ npm install        # installs the build tools (Grunt)
+npm install        # installs the build tools (Grunt)
-$ bower install      # installs the libraries
-$ grunt build        # builds the css and js files
+grunt build        # builds the css and js files
 ```

 To rebuild the files as you make changes, run

 ```
-$ grunt dev
+grunt dev
 ```

 ### Building, directory structure